pubstack/pubstack.github.io/_posts/2017-06-15-tripleo-deep-dive-session-10.md

 ---
 layout: post
-title: "TripleO deep dive session #7 (Undercloud - TripleO UI)"
+title: "TripleO deep dive session #10 (Containers)"
 author: "Carlos Camacho"
-date: 2017-01-16 16:00:00
+date: 2017-06-15 00:00:00
 categories:
   - blog
 tags:
   - tripleo
   - openstack
-commentIssueId: 28
+commentIssueId: 34
 ---

-This is the seven release of the [TripleO](http://www.tripleo.org/) "Deep Dive" sessions
+This is the 10th release of the [TripleO](http://www.tripleo.org/) "Deep Dive" sessions

-In this session Liz Blanchard and Ana Krivokapic will give us some bits about how to contribute to the [TripleO UI](https://github.com/openstack/tripleo-ui) project.
-Once checking this session we will have a general overview about the project's history, properties, architecture and contributing steps.
+In this session we will have
+an update for the TripleO
+containers effort, thanks
+to Jiri Stransky.

-So please, check the full [session](https://www.youtube.com/watch?v=9TseONVfLR8) content on the [TripleO YouTube channel](https://www.youtube.com/channel/UCNGDxZGwUELpgaBoLvABsTA/).
+So please, check the full [session](https://www.youtube.com/watch?v=xhTwHfi65p8) content on the [TripleO YouTube channel](https://www.youtube.com/channel/UCNGDxZGwUELpgaBoLvABsTA/).

-{% assign videoId = "9TseONVfLR8" %}
+{% assign videoId = "xhTwHfi65p8" %}
 {% include youtubePlayer.html id=videoId %}

-Here you will be able to see a quick overview about how to install the UI as a development environment.

-{% assign videoId = "1puSvUqTKzw" %}
-{% include youtubePlayer.html id=videoId %}

-The summarized steps are also available in [this](http://www.anstack.com/blog/2017/01/13/installing-tripleo-ui.html) blog post.

 > Sessions index:
 >